alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 The Slaad Tadpole will have an effect on the player in three phases.

 #### Phase 1: Blind
-*Active when:* The party does no know about the infection and does not yet suspect
+*Active when:* The party does no know about the infection and does not yet suspect Illren

 Each segment causes _one_ effect (roll or choose):